How to Learn Front End Development

-HyperText Markup Language, or HTML, is used to describe a structure of a webpage.
-HTML lets you specify where text, images, and other pieces of content go on a website.
+HyperText Markup Language (HTML).
+This is used to describe a structure of a web page.
+HTML lets you specify where text, images, and other forms of content go on a website.

-Cascading Style Sheets, or CSS, describes how elements should appear on a web page.
+Cascading Style Sheets or CSS.
+This describes how elements should appear on a web page.
 CSS lets you define styles like the color of elements on a page, their position, and how text should appear on a website.

-Using jQuery, you can easily manipulate CSS on a web page, change HTML elements, add effects and animations to a site, and stream data to a web page using AJAX.
+Using jQuery allows for the efficient performance of various tasks.
+There’s the easy manipulation of CSS on a web page and changing HTML elements.
+There’s also the addition of effects and animations to a site, and streaming data to a web page using AJAX.

 Version Control Systems (VCS) are used to manage changes to a software project.
 Examples of these systems include Git and Mercurial.

-VCS systems are important because they let developers see how a project has evolved.
-Every change made to each file in a project is tracked.
-Alongside each record of a file change is who made the change to a file and when it was made.
+VCS are important because they let developers see how a project has evolved.
+They track every change made to each file in a project.
+Alongside each record of a file change is information on who modified it and when.